mrmanc/mrmanc.github.io/_posts/2012-02-15-fast-feedback.md

 Finally, time is money!
 Three minutes ten times a day across a large team can amount to hundreds of pounds worth of wasted time.

 So what does our target do?
-Well, in it’s fifth incarnation it runs a cut down set of unit tests, and checks we haven’t introduced any measurable code quality issues using PMD and Checkstyle.
+Well, in its fifth incarnation it runs a cut down set of unit tests, and checks we haven’t introduced any measurable code quality issues using PMD and Checkstyle.
 In the past it has done anything we could think of:

 * run our unit tests
 * run our integration tests